Mystik-Spiral/l4d2_HealAlt/README.md

 **BHaType**: For help and code examples for custom Actions, and the Actions plugin.
 **nosoop**: For the Source Scramble plugin.
 **Spirit_12**: For help with determing navigation flow distance.
 **BRU7US**: For help with the map_transition event.
+**Blueberryy**: Improved Russian translation.
 <br><br>

 #### Changelog:

+19-May-2024 v1.0.1
+Minor code fixes.
+- Detect player healing someone else when map transition begins.
+- Improvements to late loading.

 12-May-2024 v1.0
-- Initial release.
+Initial release.
 <br><br>

 #### `Prerequisites`: